barryclark/jekyll-now/_posts/2016-4-20-APEX-Expression-Eval.md

 ```

-Now we hav APEX expression evaluation native Eval() fuction.
+Now we have APEX expression evaluation calss native to Apex.
+It covers some basic evaluations thta I needed but it is not complete expression Eval().
+This calss can be easily extended to add other operators.
 Complete code implementation for this post can be found in github repository [apex-eval](https://github.com/iandrosov/apex-eval).